What is tribal sovereignty?

 What does the word “Mdewakanton” mean?

-Mdewakanton (pronounced Mid-ah-wah-kah-ton) means “dwellers at the spirit waters.”
+Mdewakanton (pronounced Mid-ah-wah-kah-ton) means “dwellers of the spirit lake.”

 What does the SMSC shield mean?